PrettyBoyHelios/Google-Image-Scraper/README.md

 # Google Image Scraper
-A library created to scrape Google Images.<br>
+A library created to scrape product images and information from Google Images and Search, using openai GPT 4o-mini.
-If you are looking for other image scrapers, JJLimmm has created image scrapers for Gettyimages, Shutterstock, and Bing. <br>
-Visit their repo here: https://github.com/JJLimmm/Website-Image-Scraper

 ## Pre-requisites
 1. Google Chrome or Brave Browser Installed in default paths